hjk789/NXEnhanced/README.md

 - Hide the list of added TLDs.
 It behaves the exact same way as the one in the Privacy page.

-- A button that allows you to add every TLD in the "Add a TLD" screen with one click.
+- A button that allows you to add every TLD in the "Add a TLD" screen in one click.
 ![Add all TLDs button](https://i.imgur.com/PDlYlF1.png)
-Clicking on it will iterate trough all "Add" buttons and automatically click on each one of them.
-This may take several minutes.
-Depending on your connection's latency and your device's processing power, it can take less time.
-The fastest it can go, at perfectly ideal conditions, is 40 TLDs per second (around 40 seconds).
-At normal conditions it can take at least 2 minutes.
+This will take around 30 seconds to finish, but it can take much less, depending on your connection's latency.

 ### Allowlist/Denylist pages: